 1891: Logia Solidaridad petitions the Spanish Parliament.
 In the middle of 1891 (June-July) Logia Solidaridad No 53 sent a petition to the Spanish Parliament (Cortes) asking for the restoration of the parliamentary representation of the Philippines which was cancelled in 1837.
 (This right was actually withdrawn in all overseas provinces but was restored in Cuba and Puerto Rico.)
 The petition was sent also to lodges to elicit support of their members.
 Another circular signed by Marcelo H. del Pilar and other officers of Solidaridad Lodge was sent to the lodges on April 5, 1892.

-1891: January 3, Jose Rizal granted authority (signed by Grand Master Miguel Morayta and Grand Secretary Joaquin Ruiz) to represent the Gran Oriente Español before the Grand Orient of France and lodges in Germany.
+1891: January 3, Jose Rizal is granted authority by Grand Master Miguel Morayta to represent the Gran Oriente Español before the Grand Orient of France and lodges in Germany.

 1892: Grande Oriente Español charters Nilad as Logia Nilad No144.
 By virtue of its being the first Filipino lodge, from where other lodges came from, it was considered as "Mother Lodge".
 It was granted authority to supervise other lodges and was also known as Logia Central y Delegada (Central Lodge and Deputy).